 “I was very impressed with your school and your facilities.”

 “It really is a very special place with a wonderful vibe.”

 “The teachers and the children all seemed very calm, engaged and happy.”

-Tours in the autumn term are at the following times:
+Tours in the second half of spring term and the summer term are at the following times: